adsr/php4j/README.md

 # php4j

 php4j is PHP embedded in Java.
 It allows you to call PHP code from Java in the same process.
+See `PhpTest.java` for example usage.

 Alternatives to this are shelling out to PHP (forking) or calling PHP over the network.

 ### Requirements